corbin-poteet/FrostyToolsuiteExporter/README.md

 ## Performance

-Exports every static mesh from the game (14,066 assets) in about 25 minutes with an AMD Ryzen 9 5950X
+Exports every static mesh from the game (14,066 assets), plus their LODs, in about 25 minutes with an AMD Ryzen 9 5950X

 ## Batch Export Instructions